Import Tests From Cucumber

 If you have set a repository URL make sure that the path matches the one in URL repository.
 For instance, if you have URL: "https://github.com/testomatio/examples/tree/master/features" you should navigate to "features" within your project to import tests.

-Click "Create" to start a new project.
+Click the Create button to start a new project.

-# Import Tests from Feature Files
+Import Tests from Feature Files

 npx check-cucumber@latest "**/*.feature" --dir path/to/features